MyPureCloud/genesys-messenger-transport-mobile-sdk/README.md

 ### CocoaPods

-This project integrates with the CocoaPods dependency manager for the iOS platform.
+This project integrates with the [CocoaPods dependency manager](https://cocoapods.org) for the iOS platform and also uses the [cocoapods-generate](https://github.com/square/cocoapods-generate) plugin.
 Please follow the instructions in the kotlinlang documentation to [Set up the environment to work with CocoaPods](https://kotlinlang.org/docs/native-cocoapods.html#set-up-the-environment-to-work-with-cocoapods).

 ### Region Code Generator